lynxoskar/data_mesh/presentation.md

 ---

 #### Summary:
-'*These principles work together to create a data ecosystem that is scalable, flexible, and aligned with business needs.
-The domain-oriented approach (1) and data as a product mindset (2) address issues of data quality and relevance.
-The self-serve infrastructure (3) enables efficient data product creation and consumption.
-Finally, federated governance (4) ensures that this decentralized system remains cohesive and compliant.'*
+*These principles work together to create a data ecosystem that is scalable, flexible, and aligned with business needs.
+The domain-oriented approach and data-as-a-product mindset address issues of data quality and relevance.
+The self-serve infrastructure enables efficient data product creation and consumption.
+Federated governance ensures that this decentralized system remains cohesive and compliant.*

 ---

 #### DataMesh vs Data Lakes
-*   **Shifting data ownership**: From centralized teams to domain experts who understand the data best, leading to better data quality and governance.
+*   **Shifting data ownership**: From centralized teams to domain experts, leading to better data quality and governance.

-*   **Data Modeling**: From generic data models that try to accommodate all use cases. to specific data models that reflect the unique needs and language of each domain.
+*   **Data Modeling**: From generic models accommodating all use cases to specific models reflecting each domain's unique needs and language.

 --

 #### DataMesh vs Data Lakes cont
-*   **Decoupling data pipelines**: From centralized control and generic approaches into smaller, domain-specific units, allowing for more agile development and deployment of data products.
-Allowing for more domain-specific innovation and experimentation
+*   **Decoupling data pipelines**: From centralized control into smaller, domain-specific units, allowing for agile development and domain-specific innovation.

-*   **Emphasizing data as a product**: From central team responsible for data quality to  domain teams focusing on delivering value to data consumers through high-quality, discoverable data products.
+*   **Emphasizing data as a product**: From central team responsible for data quality to domain teams focusing on delivering high-quality, discoverable data products.

 --